philou/philou.github.com/source/_posts/2018-03-08-coding-dojo-troubleshooting.markdown

 ![A gorilla with a skeptic look](../imgs/2018-03-08-coding-dojo-troubleshooting/skeptic-gorilla.jpg)

-As you'll start your first Randori, you'll have some complaints about TDD.
+As you'll start your first Randori, you'll have some complaints about [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development).
 Whether they come from newbies or skeptics, they usually look like :

 *   Why do we stick to TDD ?
 We'd go so much faster if we coded this straight away.
 *   We don't need TDD for such a simple problem.